 Finally, fundamental problems remain unaddressed and ignoring Leave No Trace principles leads the list.
 Like on Aconcagua and Denali, Nepal must mandate using WAG bags to remove ALL solid waste from anywhere on the mountain.
 If the government doesn’t step up, all the operators must enforce this simple, inexpensive method of not adding to the waste problem, especially at Camp 2 and the South Col. This also applies to the Tibet side.
 Other issues range from fair wages for all workers, excessive use of helicopters, removal of old ropes, and more.
 They are well known, and it’s up to the major operators to lead the way.

 So, things have changed.
-Some call it progress as more people than ever enjoy the sport; others call it a disaster that is ruining the sport, and the mountain.
-No matter your side, it will never go back to what it was, so let’s examine how much it costs to climb Everest in 2023.
+Some call it progress as more people than ever enjoy the sport; others call it a disaster that is ruining the sport and the mountain.
+No matter your side, it will never go back to what it was, so let’s examine how much it costs to climb Everest in 2024.

-The headline for 2023 is that prices continue to increase from all operators on both sides, but the price range is the largest since I started this tracking ten years ago.
-The increases are due to inflation, labor wage increases, Sherpas with IFMGA certification receiving higher pay, more Nepalese regulations around minimum salaries and insurance, and a strong supply and demand environment from clients.
-As I said, there is an insatiable demand to climb the world’s highest mountain.
+The headline for 2024 is that prices continue to increase from all operators on both sides, but the price range, from lowest to highest, is the largest since I started this tracking ten years ago.
+The increases are because of inflation, labor wage increases, Sherpas with IFMGA certification receiving higher pay, more Nepalese regulations around minimum salaries and insurance, and a strong supply and demand environment from clients.
+As I have previously mentioned, there is an insatiable demand to climb the world’s highest mountain.

-The following chart breaks down the current MEDIAN prices by style and route.
+The following chart breaks down the current MEDIAN prices (midpoint for prices with half above and half below this price) by style and route.
 I use the 2019 Tibet side prices since that was the last pre-pandemic year of climbing.
 I’ll go into more detail later in this post; however, you can quickly see how much the prices have increased on both sides for all styles.
 There are real costs the foreign operators have operating in Nepal that the locals don’t have, thus the major difference in the prices, but I’ll go into that later:

 As for safety, people die on both sides.
-Most of the deaths these days are due to inexperience and not who you selected as your guide.
+Most of the deaths these days are because of inexperience and not having a guide who “manages” your climb.
 However, choosing a competent guide could save your life.

-I expect 2023 to be a big year on Everest-Nepal and a small re-opening of the Tibet side for selected operators.
+I expect 2024 to be a big year for Everest-Nepal and the re-opening of the Tibet side to foreigners.

 Who’s Climbing and New Rules?

 In keeping with the pre-pandemic years, look for more climbers from China and India than ever.
 As I’ve detailed in the past, China requires all Chinese Nationals to climb an 8000-meter peak before climbing Everest from China; thus, many go to Nepal, where there are no experience requirements.
 As for the Indian climbers, it’s folklore that if you summit Everest, you can leverage that into fame and fortune – a considerable miscalculation by many.
-But many Nepali/Indian guide companies meet this market demand, plus creating a profitable business running training programs for the under-20 crowd and then taking them to Everest.
+But many Nepali/Indian guide companies meet this market demand, plus create profitable businesses running training programs for the under-20 crowd and then take them to Everest.
 Unfortunately, this approach is a deadly gamble that may backfire one day.

 Where Does My Money Go?

-There are four major components to any Everest climb, regardless of climbing from Nepal or Tibet: travel, permits/insurance, supplies/gear, and guides.
-For 2023, there will be no significant changes to this cost structure.
+There are four major components to any Everest climb, regardless of whether you are climbing from Nepal or Tibet: travel, permits/insurance, supplies/gear, and guides.
+For 2024, there will be no significant changes to this cost structure.
 The following discussion breaks down the expenses as if an individual wanted to climb without joining a team, but almost no one does this, as the numbers will show – it is just too expensive or risky.

-I know a few individuals climbed on the cheap in years past, but few, if any, in the last five years.
-I usually get a reply to this article saying, “Alan you’re crazy.
-I climbed Everest and spent $5,000.”
+I know a few individuals climbed on the cheap in years past, but few in the last five years.
+I usually get a reply to this article saying, “Alan, you’re crazy.
+I climbed Everest and only spent $5,000.”
 Congratulations if that’s true, but chances are it was in the last century, was illegal (no permit), or on the North before China raised their prices and put in team size minimums.
-If someone can tell me how to climb that inexpensively in 2023, don’t hesitate to contact me.
+If someone can tell me how to climb that inexpensively in 2023, contact me with the details.

 1. Travel $500 – $10,125